davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_HCF_v001 creates all the potential sub-hands of length 1, 2, 3, 4, 5, 6, and 7
 * AdditionalCoding_HCF_v001 creates ranks for the main game for all the potential sub-hands

+### Expansions week of 20-NOV-2017
+* AdditionalCoding_HCF_v001 creates scores for the straight flush side bet for all the potential sub-hands